-This is not yet another post that shares tips to get more website traffic.
+This is not yet another post that shares hundreds of tips to get more website traffic.
 I am serious!

 You would have already heard a LOT of advice on traffic generation.
 And you’re still reading this post.

 This means you still haven’t got what you wanted.
 But it is tricky with traffic (and money).
 It is never enough, right?

 In this post I am not going to bore you with stuff you normally hear.

 I am going to give you some tips that you haven’t tried out yet; in particular after tip #8 you are really going to love it.